KRI Nanggala (1980)

 On 21 April 2021, the vessel went missing during a routine exercise in the Bali Sea.
 It was commanded by Captain Harry Setyawan, and had 49 crewmembers and 3 weapon specialists on board.
 The Indonesian Navy, assisted by other countries, conducted a search, and three days later debris was discovered 19 km from the point of last contact, and Nanggala was declared sunk.
 There were no survivors; all 53 people on board the ship died.
 On 26 April, the Indonesian government awarded posthumous promotions to everyone aboard the ship.

 The cause of the sinking is presumed to be a power outage.
 Nanggala had experienced outages before but recovered successfully.
 Lt.
-Col. Heri Oktavian, who was killed in the incident, had previously voiced his frustrations about the maintenance of the ship; he claimed that the workmanship quality and maintenance services performed by state-owned naval dockyard PT PAL were unsatisfactory.
+Col. Heri Oktavian, who was killed in the incident, had previously voiced his frustrations about the maintenance of the ship; he claimed that the workmanship quality and maintenance services performed by PT PAL were unsatisfactory.

 Name

 The submarine was named after the Nanggala, a powerful, divine short spear wielded by Prabhu Baladewa, a Hindu god mentioned in the Mahabharata and a character in wayang puppet theatre.
 Legend states that the spear is capable of melting mountains and splitting oceans.

 The vessel was also known as Nanggala II in order to differentiate it from RI Nanggala (S-02), an older submarine sharing the same name.